 Credit card applicants with a credit score in this range may be required to put down a security deposit.
 Applying for a secured credit card is probably your best option.
 However, credit card issuers often require a security deposit of $500 – $1,000.
 You may also be able to get a “starter” credit card from a credit union.
 It’s an unsecured credit card, but it comes with a low credit limit and high interest rate.

 Either way, if you are able to get approved for a credit card, you must make your payments on time and keep your balance below 30% of your credit limit.

 See also: 6 Best Secured Credit Cards

 Can you get a personal loan with a credit score of 428?

-There are very few lenders who will approve you for a personal loan with a 428 credit score.
+Very few lenders will approve you for a personal loan with a 428 credit score.
 However, there are some that work with bad credit borrowers.
 But, personal loans from these lenders come with high interest rates.